zaboople/rejection/README.md

 You can play pretty easily if you have an Oracle JDK installed and a decent unix-like shell.
 Type:

+    ./build.sh
     ./play.sh --help

 to get options, or leave off the `--help` to play some with some semi-decent defaults.
+Note that for the `--config` option, there are sample configurations in the `sample-configs` directory.